 A one-time registration, separate from any Rutgers accounts, is required, and it allows users to save searches and projects.
 The e-mail address registered need not be on the Rutgers domain.

-The USC Shoah Foundation Institute's Visual History Archive contains nearly 52,000 video testimonies in 32 languages (without subtitles) from 56 countries.
+The USC Shoah Foundation Institute's Visual History Archive contains 53,000 video testimonies in 32 languages (without subtitles) from 56 countries.
 The Institute interviewed Jewish survivors (49,400 out of the total) and other persons with experience of the Holocaust.
 Each interview consists of a single witness speaking about his or her life before, during, and after World War II, guided by questions from a trained interviewer.
 The interviews average two and a half hours in length, including a display of materials, such as photos, supplied by the interviewee that are explained by him or her.
 All names (1.5 million total) and place names mentioned in the testimonies (cross-listed with variant name forms) are linked in the search engine to segments (a minute in length) in individual testimonies that can then be viewed.
-Users can also select from a pick-list of subject headings (keywords) to select testimony segments for retrieval, filter their searches by language, gender, and experience group, and create their own sub-collection of testimonies called projects.
+Users can also select from a pick-list of subject headings (keywords) to select testimony segments for retrieval, filter their searches by language, gender, and experience group, and create their own sub-collections of testimonies called projects.
 Biographical searches can be limited by the name, gender, and the date, city, and country of birth of the interviewee as well as by the state and country in which the interview was held and the language and length of the interview.

 The period 1939-45 is the chief focus, but interviews typically begin and end ten or more years before and after the war.